dhruvpatel108/GANPriors/README.md

     * --n_critic: no. of discriminator updates for every generator update
     * --train_batch_size: batch size during training (note that this is different than the batch size during posterior inference)
     * --epoch: the max training epochs
+    * --lr: learning rate
   * Logging
     * --log_freq: the frequency of printing out log info (default 1)
     * --save_freq: the frequency of saving a checkpoint (default 1000)
     * --sample_freq: the frequency of performing testing inference to save generated fake images during training (default 100)
   * --gpu_id: id of the gpu to be used for training
-  * --prefix: a nickname for the training
+  * --prefix: a nickname for the training (note that the name of folders will be based on this prefix.
+To avoid overwriting use different prefix for different runs).

 #### Posterior inference
 We propose different methods for probing posterior distribution in efficient way for different inference tasks.